How to Check For Lice

 - Apply conditioner

-- For tangled or thick hair, it may be difficult to pull the lice comb from scalp to tip, which is necessary for a thorough lice investigation.
+- We prefer dampening hair with a detangler or conditioner because it can make the combing process smoother.
+Especially for tangled or thick hair, it may be difficult to pull the lice comb from scalp to tip, which is necessary for a thorough lice investigation.
 Apply detangler or conditioner to ensure that combing is easy and you can focus on looking for lice – not yanking the comb.
 (This also leads to happier kids!)

 - Part and fasten the hair (if long hair)